 Feeling tired and overwhelmed by life?
 Faced with anxiety and uncertainty?
 Dealing with the stress of work, family situations or serious medical condition?

-Mindfulness Based Stress Reduction (MBSR) is a unique meditation technique that will enable you to develop a heightened awareness of your body and your emotions, to take charge of your life, and to learn to consciously and systemically work with your own stress, pain, illness and the challenges and demands of everyday life.
+Mindfulness Based Stress Reduction (MBSR) is a unique meditation technique that will enable you to develop a heightened awareness of your body and your emotions, take charge of your life, and learn to consciously and systemically work with your own stress, pain, illness and the challenges and demands of everyday life.

 Valley’s MBSR program is based on the nationally recognized model developed and pioneered at the University of Massachusetts Medical School.
 Since its inception at the University of Massachusetts in 1980, more than 15,000 participants have found MBSR to be a powerful means for taking charge of their lives and for enabling them to cope more effectively with stressful situations.

-The program is taught by Jodie Katz, M.D., is the director of Valley Hospital's MBSR program.
-Dr. Katz is a family physician, certified yoga instructor in Structural Yoga™ and registered yoga teacher with the Yoga Alliance.
+Jodie Katz, M.D., is the director of Valley Hospital's MBSR program.
+Dr. Katz is a family physician, certified yoga instructor in Structural Yoga™ and Medical Director of Valley's Center for Integrated Medicine.
 Dr. Katz completed the practicum in Mindfulness Based Stress Reduction at the University of Massachusetts, as well as a training seminar with the founder and director of the program.
-Dr. Katz also serves as a staff physician at Valley Medical Group’s Waldwick practice.
+She was named one of (201) Magazine's "17 people to watch in health in 2015."

-The next 8-week program runs from January 22 through March 12, and includes weekly sessions on Wednesdays from 6 to 8 p.m., and an all-day session on Saturday March 1 from 8:45 a.m. to 3 p.m.
-All sessions are held at the Luckow Pavilion.
+Valley's MBSR program is an 8-week program and includes weekly sessions on Wednesdays from 6 p.m. to 8:30 p.m., as well as an all-day session on one Saturday from 8:45 a.m. to 3 p.m.
 The fee for the program is $600, but may be reduced based on income.
+Nursing CEUs are available.